 There are many ideas about losing weight.
-One of the most common is the fact that you don't have to count calories to lose weight.
+One of the most common is the fact that you do not have to count calories to lose weight.
 And while we believe this to be true, there can be times when it may be helpful.

 -The truth is losing weight does come down to basic math.
 In fact, a nutrition professor recently decided to go on a "Twinkie" diet.

-He literally ate junk food for every meal.
+He literally eats junk food for every meal.

 -However, he also counted his calories - why did he do this?